Acova003/eventEmergencySystem/readme.md

 --Change the rules to the following: --
 ![](images/permissions.png)

 --WARNING!
-This database information will be visible to the public--
+This database information will be visible to the public.
+This is built for demo purposes.--

 ![Firebase Database Url](http://i.imgur.com/Y8kO1z0.png)